Studenten testen einen landwirtschaftlichen Roboter in einem Feld mit jungen Pflanzen.

 What accommodation is available?

-How is food / meals organized?
+How are food and beverages organized?

 Will there be support for special dietary needs?